Andrew Murr

-Andrew Stevenson Murr (born April 23, 1977) is an American attorney, rancher and politician serving as a member of the Texas House of Representatives from the 53rd district.
+Andrew Stevenson Murr (born April 23, 1977) is an American attorney, rancher and politician who served as a member of the Texas House of Representatives from the 53rd district.
 Elected in 2014, he assumed office in 2015.
-His maternal grandfather was Coke Stevenson, the 35th Governor of Texas.
+His maternal grandfather was Coke Stevenson, the 35th governor of Texas.
+Murr announced in November 2023 that he was not going to run for re-election.

 Early life and education

 Murr was raised on a farm in Kimble County, Texas and attended schools in the Junction Independent School District.
 He earned a Bachelor of Science degree in agricultural development from Texas A&M University and a Juris Doctor from the Texas Tech University School of Law.

 Career

-Murr became a Kimble County judge in 2008, serving until 2013.
+Murr became a Kimble County Judge in 2008, serving until 2013.
 He was appointed to the Concho Valley Regional Review Board by then-Governor Rick Perry in 2011.
 Murr was elected to the Texas House of Representatives in 2014 and assumed office in 2015.
 In the 2019–2020 legislative session, Murr served as the vice chair of the Juvenile Justice & Family Issues Committee.
-In the 2020–2021 session, he is the chair of the House Corrections Committee.
+In the 2020–2021 session, he was the chair of the House Corrections Committee.

+In the 2022–2023 session, Murr was chair of the House Committee on General Investigating, which directed two high-profile investigations that session: